floodtags/GFDRR/README.md

 - package.json
 - enrichment.js
 - enrichment.py
+To be able to use this, the python part of the enrichment has to run as a background process before you can make calls via the enrichment.
+Make sure you start the python script with the correct port number as a parameter.

 ## .jshintrc
 This is a config file for the JShint linter for JavaScript.
 When developing in